andre-richter/rpi3-pilight-fauxmo-homebridge/README.md

 The important parts are protocol, id and unit.
 You can test your 433 MHz transmitter with the following command, which should switch the plug:

         pi@rpi:~ $ pilight-send -p quigg_gt7000 -i 0 -u 0 -t

+Optional: Adding `-l` as an argument can be used to program the plug via pilight.
+This is handy if your remote is out of batteries ;)

+	pi@rpi:~ $ pilight-send -p quigg_gt7000 -i 0 -u 0 -t -l

 If this was successful, it can be included into pilight's `config.json`.
 IMPORTANT: Always stop the pilight daemon before editing the config!